A very comfortable self-inflating mat that's insulated too.

 This was the first time I had tried inflating the self-inflating mat, and so to be expected.
 Manufacturers recommend that you keep self-inflating mats unrolled at home, storing them flat.
 This will help the mat self-inflate when you next use it, as the mat will want to return to it’s inflated state.

 After leaving the mat for some time, it didn’t completely self-inflate.
-Fortunately, with the air valves, it’s easy to blow in to add some more air.
-This is not ideal, as it gets moisture inside the mat, which can, of course, turn to mould.
+Fortunately, with the air valves, it’s easy to blow in to add more air.
+This is not ideal, as it gets moisture inside the mat, which can turn to mould.

 Storing the mat flat at home with the valves open can help the mat dry out.